 Despite initiatives like OLO instant, real-time payments cross-border schemes are often not supported, while the threshold on payments might hamper uptake for large corporates (for example, a maximum of €100k in SEPA Inst).
 Banks often do not have the infrastructure in place to process a large volume of corporate payments.

-Business-to-person (B2P) real-time payment use cases
+Business-to-person (B2P) real-time payments use cases

 Business-to-person (B2P) real-time payments are payments from a company to an individual.
 Salary payments are a use case everyone is familiar with, but there are an enormous number of ways B2P payments can be applied.